Vimbayinashe/meal-planner/README.md

 Features to be added
 - a user will be able to search for a recipe by ingredient, category or cooking difficulty
-- recipe suggestion can also generate a shopping list
+- recipe suggestion can also generate a shopping list.